SarahAMLima/SarahAMLima/README.md

 **`Oceanographer and GIS project developer (Diver/Content Creator)`**

-I'm a Latina oceanographer and content creator interested in using Engineer for ocean conservation while swimming across the seas.
+I'm a Latina oceanographer interested in using Engineer for ocean conservation while swimming across the seas.
 All coding projects are built from the ground up and focused on solving real-life problems with code.
 Here you will find projects I developed while a self-taught student using online resources but also projects related to GIS and social projects similar to the ones I handle on a daily basis as a GIS technician in France.

 ### 🧰 Languages and Tools